March 24, 2008; checked April 8, 2020

 What about blogs?
 Are you currently using these?
 Blogs are online journals that support individual or small group writing and reflection.
 Blogs make it easy to combine text, audio, video and images while keeping a record about what each student is learning and thinking.
 Blogs also are designed to support commenting by faculty and other learners.

-The discussion board in the writing class then becomes the place where the whole class can “come together” to discuss proposed topics, the writing processes and the role of text and other media collectively following all the pre-writing work.
+The discussion board in the writing class then becomes the place where the whole class can “come together” to discuss proposed topics, the writing processes and the role of text and other media collectively consolidating the pre-writing work.
 Learning and community grows as learners move back and forth between the collective group meetings and the individual authoring and autonomy needed for writing.
 Research by Hayles, a professor of literature and digital media at Duke University, suggests learners are most stimulated by learning experiences that are “associated with feelings of autonomy, competence, and relatedness” (2007).
-Moving back and forth between blogs and discussion forums incorporates these very actions and feelings, creating a serendipitous blending of learning and tools.
+Moving back and forth between blogs and discussion forums incorporates these actions and feelings, creating a serendipitous blending of learning and tools.

-Hayles, Katherine N. (2007).
+Hayles, K. N. (2007).
 Hyper and Deep Attention: The Generational Divide in Cognitive Modes.
 Profession, pp. 187-199.
-(Note: A large percentage of this is available at http://media08.wordpress.com/2008/01/17/my-article-on-hyper-and-deep-attention.
-Accessed August 13, 2010.
+Retrieved from http://www.english.ufl.edu/da/hayles/hayles_hyper-deep.pdf

-Note: These E-coaching tips were initially developed for faculty in the School of Leadership & Professional Advancement at Duquesne University in Pittsburgh, PA.
-This library of tips has been organized and updated through 2016 in the second edition of the book, The Online Teaching Survival Guide: Simple and Practical Pedagogical Tips coauthored with Rita Marie Conrad.
-Judith can be reached judith followed by designingforlearning.org.
+Note: These eCoaching tips were initially developed for faculty in the School of Leadership & Professional Advancement at Duquesne University in Pittsburgh, PA.
+This library of tips has been organized, expanded and updated in the second edition of the book, The Online Teaching Survival Guide: Simple and Practical Pedagogical Tips (2016) coauthored with Rita- Marie Conrad.
+Judith can be reached at judith followed by designingforlearning.org.